DrSSengupta/Mapping_additives_in_food-products/README.md

 ## Description of data
 This data set is linked to the following project/report of the Norwegian Scientific Committee (VKM): <https://vkm.no/english/riskassessments/allpublications/mappingthenutrientsfoodadditivesandcontaminantsfoundinplantbasedandglutenfreefoodproducts.4.2b25ffa41862c540f3370f7b.html>
-The present dataset and code demonstrates the how the data on additives present in meat products and plant-based meat analogue products were visualised in the report.
+The present dataset and code demonstrates how the data on additives present in meat products and plant-based meat analogue products were presented in the report.

 ## Contents

-##Folder: "data"
+### Folder: "data"

 -File: "meat_and_analogues.xlsx"

 --This file contains only one sheet ("Shhet 1"") with a dataset of 480 rows and 4 columns.
---Columns:
+  Columns:
-----"Identifier".
+      "Identifier".
 This is the unique ID for a product included in this                       report.
 Meat products has identifiers starting with "M"                     and followed by digits.
 Plant-based meat analogue                          products have identifiers starting with "MA" and                           followed by digits.
 ----"Product type".
 Specified as in Table 3.3.3.1-1 of the report.
 ---- "E number": E numbers identify each food additive.
 ----"Category": Type of food additive